markmac99/rscripts/README.md

 Note: the UFO ORBIT csv export must contain Unified observations; corresponding paired station observations need not be exported.

 Reference Data File ANALYSIS/CONFIG/streamenames.csv contains stream names and stream activity information used by various graphical reports, solar longitude date ranges are used for timeline plots where activity is displayed by solar longitude.

+The CONFIG filder holds a set of configuration files which allow certain behavious to be modified.
+These include:
+- The folders used to source data and write reports
+- Whether or not to invoke QA filtering
+- QA filter parameters.

+UFO orbit implements its own quality criteria.
+However an additional layer of QA filtering is implemented in this R-suite.
+This is to enable mutiple UFO Orbit files processed at different times to be merged and a minimum QA threshold applied across the input files.
+Default QA criteria are derived from Edmond.

 |Column|Description|
 |------|-----------|